Pass-Ingby/Hackintosh-EFI-Gigabyte-H410M-S2H-i5-10400-iGPU-UHD630-OpenCore-v067/README.md

 (The OpenShell and Clear NVRAM tools are hidden under spacebar)

-Debug = For experiments on similar systems with detailed debug info and original clear kexts
+Debug = For experiments on similar systems with detailed debug info and original kexts

 (You will probably need to generate your own ACPI SSDTs)